phundament/app/docs/20-installation.md

 > Note!
 Currently a MySQL database is required for the user module.

-### Environment setup with ENV variables
+### Application setup setup with ENV variables

-Our recommended setup is based on `vlucas/dotenv`, which reads ENV variables from the system or a local file.
+The recommended setup is based on `vlucas/dotenv`, which reads environment variables from the system or a local `.env` file.
 You can find background information about this topic in the [The Twelve Factor App](http://12factor.net/config) documentation.

-Run the application initialization and choose `[2] Dotenv`:

-    ./init

-After initializing the application you have to adjust the `.env` file in your project root.
+**After initializing the application you have to adjust the `.env` file in your project root.**

-### Application setup

 ```
 ./yii app/setup